keithleffler/keithleffler_fw_takehome/README.md

 ---

+## Bruno

+The /bruno folder contains a small [Bruno](https://www.usebruno.com/) API collection used to test the `/projects` endpoint against the Fieldwire API.
+It serves as a lightweight, scriptable way to manually verify API behavior outside of the Playwright test framework.

+The collection includes:
+- A `GET /projects` request
+- Environment support for injecting tokens
+- Easy inspection of raw API responses

+This setup is useful for quick manual testing, debugging, or verifying assumptions during test development.
+A valid token can be obtained by going to the https://staging.fieldwire.com website, and then copying the token from a successful API call in Chrome developer tools.

-## 📌 Notes
+## Notes

-- Viewport-specific tests are skipped unless the browser context is Chromium.
+- Viewport-specific smoke tests (apps/fieldwire-tests/tests/smoke_test.spec.
+  ts) are skipped unless the browser context is Chromium.
 - Static JSON is used for test data to simplify setup.
 In production, this could be replaced with dynamic or API-fetched data.
 - The test framework avoids full monorepo overhead but uses a modular layout for future scalability.